mdesco18/coverletter-autofill/README.md

 5. Download new cover letter with replaced job specific details

-**Leave a comment for added replacement values or more features**
+**Leave a comment for added replacement values or more features** i.e
+1. Multiple description inputs against one sample letter
+2. Download as PDF/Open in Word